meltyourface/blank/posts/Negation-before-affirmation/Ritual-for-Self-Discovery-Negation-Affirmation/index.md

 ## Title: Ritual of Negation and Affirmation

-Objective: To perform a transformative ritual exploring the depths of the inner self by embracing the concept of Negation before Affirmation through the use of symbols, invocations, and a reflective process.
+**Objective**: To perform a transformative ritual exploring the depths of the inner self by embracing the concept of Negation before Affirmation through the use of symbols, invocations, and a reflective process.

 Required Tools:
 1. Black and white candles (representing duality)